JilvinAbraham/devops-roadmap-projects/ssh-remote-server-setup/README.md

 Copy the contents of `cloud_vm.pub` to `~/.ssh/authorized_keys` in server you can use multipass shell command mentioned above to do this.

-Now you can login to you server using the below command similary ypu can create multiple keys and try it
+Now you can login to you server using the below command similary you can create multiple keys and try it

 ```
 ssh ubuntu@<ip_address>